Split-quaternion: Properties

 which is called the norm of the split-quaternion or the determinant of the associated matrix.

 The real part of a split-quaternion q = w + xi + yj + zk is w = (q^{∗} + q)/2.
 It equals the trace of associated matrix.

 The norm of a product of two split-quaternions is the product of their norms.
 Equivalently, the determinant of a product of matrices is the product of their determinants.
 This property means that split-quaternions form a composition algebra.
-As there are nonzero split-quaternions having a zero norm, split-quaternions form a "split composition algebra" – hence their name.
+As there are nonzero split-quaternions having a zero norm, split-quaternions form a split algebra.

 A split-quaternion with a nonzero norm has a multiplicative inverse, namely q^{∗}/N(q).
-In terms of matrices, this is equivalent to the Cramer rule that asserts that a matrix is invertible if and only its determinant is nonzero, and, in this case, the inverse of the matrix is the quotient of the cofactor matrix by the determinant.
+In terms of matrices, this is equivalent to Cramer's rule that asserts that a matrix is invertible if and only its determinant is nonzero, and, in this case, the inverse of the matrix is the quotient of the adjugate matrix by the determinant.
+The adjugate matrix is the transpose of the cofactor matrix and is also known as the adjoint or adjunct matrix.